klingebj/regreg/doc/constrainedtutorial.rst

    import numpy as np
    import pylab
    from scipy import sparse
    from regreg.algorithms import FISTA from regreg.atoms import l1norm
-   from regreg.seminorm import seminorm from regreg.constraint import constraint from regreg.smooth import l2normsq
+   from regreg.container import container from regreg.smooth import l2normsq

 The l1norm class is used to represent the :math:`\ell_1` norm, the signal_approximator class represents the loss function and smooth_function is a container class for combining smooth functions.
-FISTA is a first-order algorithm and seminorm is a class for combining different seminorm penalties.
+FISTA is a first-order algorithm and container is a class for combining different seminorm penalties.

 Next, let's generate an example signal, and solve the Lagrange form of the problem